 Length: Maximum of 250 words

-Photo: To be inserted to Word document as a separate high resolution JPEG file, (40 x 50 mm at 300 DPI minimum)
+Photo: To be inserted to Word document as a separate high resolution JPEG file, (500 x 600 pixels or 40 x 50 mm at 300 DPI minimum)

-- The Australian Hydrographers Association reserve the right to withdraw/reject papers and presentations from conference proceedings that do not comply with the guidelines and conditions stated within this document.
+- The Australian Hydrographers Association reserves the right to withdraw/reject papers and presentations from conference proceedings that do not comply with the guidelines and conditions stated within this document.